MatDagommer/MatDagommer/README.md

 **Welcome to my Github page! 🤗**

-I'm an ML scientist working in the pharmaceutical industry 🤸‍♂️🧪 <br/>
+ML scientist working in the pharmaceutical industry 🤸‍♂️🧪 <br/>
 I explore Coding Best Practices and Data Science / Machine Learning workflows (mostly what my GitHub is about ✏️🌳)

 Feel free to roam! ☕<br/>